civboot/fngi/README.md

 ## Helping / Hacking

-Many things are currently broken and disorganized.
-I need to write a `tools/make.py` to improve things, but haven't started yet.

- active work is in `linux/kernel.c`.
+Previously, fngi was a working language.
+I am currently rewriting the kernel to enable bootstrapping modules and remove boilerplate code (auto-generate things like offsets, only specify constants once, etc), as well as prepare for 16bit fngi.

 The current command I use to run/test is:

 ```
-$ python3 linux/gen.py  # regen constants (if needed)
+$ python3 etc/make.py
-$ gcc linux/kernel.c && ./a.out  # build and test
 ```

 ## Contributing